liguowang/CrossMap/docs/index.rst

 Release history
 ===================

+**01/11/2024: Release version 0.6.6**

+1. Fix bugs for VCF varaints liftover.
+2. Handle non-DNA ALT alleles such as <DEL>

 **07/21/2023: Release version 0.6.4**

 1. Fix bug when the sequence in BAM file is represented as "*"